 Seems like a promising treatment for acne.
 But, are there any side effects?

 Possible Side Effects Of Doxycycline

 - Doxycycline can be a little strong on your tummy, especially if you have a sensitive gut.
-You might experience diarrhea or frequent stool sensation initially, so do not take it on an empty stomach.
+You might experience nausea or stomach discomfort initially, so do not take it on an empty stomach.

-- It can cause some serious heartburn and acid reflux.
+- It can cause some acid reflux.
 If you have a history of acidity or other related issues, talk to a physician.
 It will take a while before your body gets used to the drug.

 - In very rare cases people might experience breathing problems, swollen lips, or break into hives or rashes.